AR 101 - Art Appreciation

 Designed for students with little or no experience in computer graphics.
 Combines basic visual problem solving with hands-on, computer-based digital training.
 Projects are designed with the non-art/design major in mind and would be appropriate for students majoring in journalism, communications, marketing and music industry.

 Light and lens are the fundamental elements of photographic and video media.
 This foundation level course introduces students to the formal characteristics of light and lenses by surveying a variety of image-making practices, from primitive photographic devices to digital photography and video.
-Through a combination of classroom talks and hands-on projects, students will encounter principles of black-and-white and color photography as well as elementary video.
+Through a combination of classroom talks and hands-on-projects, students will encounter principles of black-and-white and color photography as well as elementary video.
 Learning camera controls in this manner opens up a wide range of expressive possibilities.
-Inactive after Spring 2014.